-Violent Extremism and Polarization Workshop Brussels
+Violent Extremism and Polarisation Workshop Brussels

-On 27-28 October, 2021 the Strong Cities Network (SCN) and the University of Ghent hosted a workshop that brought together experts in the field of the prevention and countering of violent extremism and polarisation, including mayors, policy makers, practitioners, and academics from Belgium, the Netherlands, Germany, and the United States.
+On 27-28 October 2021 the Strong Cities Network (SCN) and the University of Ghent hosted a workshop that brought together experts in the field of the prevention and countering of violent extremism and polarisation, including mayors, policy makers, practitioners, and academics from Belgium, the Netherlands, Germany, and the United States.
 Over two days, 13 sessions including panel discussions, workshops and keynote speeches provided structured and strategic P/CVE exchange on areas of practice, research and knowledge-share to inform policy at the local, regional, and federal levels.
 Topics included: mobilising mayoral leadership against extremism, hate and polarisation; overcoming barriers to national-to-local coordination on prevention; the role cities can play in supporting and engaging returning foreign terrorist fighters and their families; city-led frameworks for P/CVE; understanding the impact of online hate on offline communities; and youth-focused programmes and initiatives, amongst others.

 The discussions generated an abundance of lessons, good practice and challenges cities and local leaders face in their efforts to prevent and counter violent extremism and polarisation.
 A full summary of the workshop will be circulated shortly, however, some of the key takeaways, included: